2022 French Open

 The 2022 French Open was a Grand Slam tennis tournament played on outdoor clay courts.
 It was held at the Stade Roland Garros in Paris, France, from 22 May to 5 June 2022, comprising singles, doubles and mixed doubles play.
-Junior and wheelchair tournaments are also scheduled.
+Junior and wheelchair tournaments were also played.
 Novak Djokovic was the defending champion in men's singles, and Barbora Krejčíková was the defending champion in the women's singles.
-Neither successfully defended their title, with Djokovic losing in the quarter-finals to Rafael Nadal, and Krejčíková losing in the first round to Diane Parry.
+Neither successfully defended their title, with Djokovic losing in the quarterfinals to eventual champion Rafael Nadal, and Krejčíková losing in the first round to Diane Parry.

-The event returned to its full spectator capacity after the last two editions due to COVID-19 restrictions in France.
-It was the 126th edition of the French Open and the second Grand Slam event of 2022.
+The event returned to its full spectator capacity, after the last two restricted capacity editions, due to the COVID-19 pandemic.
+It was the 121st edition of the French Open and the second Grand Slam event of 2022.
 The main singles draws included 16 qualifiers for men and 16 for women out of 128 players in each draw.
 It was part of the 2022 ATP Tour and the 2022 WTA Tour.
 It was also the first edition of the tournament to feature a super tie break in the final set where the player would win first to ten points as rules are now applied in Wimbledon and US Open.

 This was the first Grand Slam tournament since the international governing bodies of tennis allowed players from Russia and Belarus to continue to participate in tennis events, but not compete under the name or flags of Russia and Belarus until further notice, due to the 2022 Russian invasion of Ukraine.

 The men's singles title was won for the 14th time by Rafael Nadal, who won his 22nd Grand Slam title.
 He defeated eighth seed Casper Ruud, who was playing his first grand slam final, in straight sets.
 In winning the title, Nadal extended his record of most titles per tournament at the French Open, and also extended his all-time men's record of major singles titles to 22.
-The women's singles title was won by Iga Świątek, who won her second French Open and second grand slam title, having won her first at the 2020 French Open.
+The women's singles title was won by Iga Świątek, which was her second French Open and second grand slam title, having won her first at the 2020 French Open.
 She defeated 18th seed Coco Gauff, who was also playing her first grand slam final, in straight sets.
 In winning the title, Świątek became the youngest winner of multiple majors since Maria Sharapova's win at the 2006 US Open.